 However, he highlights that, similarly to more industry-specialised hackathons, this program also allows students to get in touch with professionals and experts from established businesses, which can have a positive effect on the students’ early careers.
-“We see this as an opportunity for both the student and partner, as both can get to know each other in a way that strongly differs from a job fair or company visit.”

 Next level in the development stage: Incubators and accelerators

 For startups who are beyond the stage of developing an idea, and are instead hoping to present their existing idea to investors or established corporates to eventually market the product, participating in incubators, or accelerators, can be more beneficial.

 As a result of the digital revolution and its growing impact on companies, a growing number of new businesses are being created in the Incubator & Accelerator (I & A) landscape, even within the more ‘traditional sectors’.
 An increasing number of companies are now organising their own in the context of their innovation needs as part of corporate venturing strategies.